 These principles are:

-We differ from other transitional living programs in the fact that our program from Arizona is intended to involve parents and the resident in planning goals and treatment, this way we build up more sense of agency in our girls.
+We differ from other transitional living programs in the fact that our program from Arizona is intended to involve parents and the resident in planning goals and treatment, this way we build up more sense of agency in our girls and assigned female at birth.

 Journey Home helps Arizona teens in a Transitional Living Program setting who are struggling with challenges similar to those below: